DragonOS-Community/DragonOS/README_EN.md

 &emsp;&emsp;Running DragonOS is quite straightforward.
 You can refer to the following resources and get DragonOS up and running in as little as 15 minutes!

 - [Building DragonOS — DragonOS Development Documentation](https://docs.dragonos.org/zh_CN/latest/introduction/build_system.html)

-## How to Join?

-&emsp;&emsp;If you're interested in joining us, you can check out the issues and post your discussions or ideas under them, or visit the DragonOS forum to learn about development updates and tasks: [https://bbs.dragonos.org.cn](https://bbs.dragonos.org.cn)

-&emsp;&emsp;You're also welcome to bring your creative ideas and discuss them with the community members, working together to create new features for DragonOS.

 ## How to Connect with the Community?